 - or write to use at: Regional Drug and Therapeutics Centre, 16/17 Framlington Place, Newcastle upon Tyne, NE2 4AB

-- Our Data Protection Officer is Richard Oliver (firstname.lastname@example.org)
+- the Trusts Corporate Risk Assurance Data Protection Manager is Richard Oliver (firstname.lastname@example.org)

 If you feel that the RDTC has not dealt correctly with your personal data you can complain to the Information Commissioner’s Office: